Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 ## Introduction

 News media plays an important role shaping public opinion and attitudes.
 However, current proprietary databases used for media investigation can be expensive, rigid, and limited in scope.
 To address these challenges, we developed Articulate, an open-source, flexible tool for discovering, compiling, and quantifying newspaper coverage on a user-specified topic.
-Articulate is written in Python and interfaces with Google Custom Search Engine API to allow the user to extract, classify, represent, and store information from various media sources in a functional database.
+Articulate is written in Python and interfaces with Google Custom Search Engine (CSE) API to allow the user to extract, classify, represent, and store information from various media sources in a functional database.
 Articulate offers equal and sometimes greater data coverage than produced by comparable proprietary databases.

 ## Table of Contents
 1. Installation